SuperCowPowers/workbench/docs/enterprise/index.md

 ## Data Engineering/Science Consulting

-Alongside our SageWorks Enterprise offerings, we provide comprehensive consulting services and domain expertise through our partnerships [Partnerships](https://www.supercowpowers.com/home#h.qau620rju99x).
-We specialize in **AWS Machine Learning Systems** and our extended team of Data Scientists and Engineers, holds Masters and Ph.D. degrees in relevant fields such as Computer Science, Chemistry, and Pharmacology.
+Alongside our SageWorks Enterprise offerings, we provide comprehensive consulting services and domain expertise through our [Partnerships](https://www.supercowpowers.com/home#h.qau620rju99x).
+We specialize in **AWS Machine Learning Systems** and our extended team of Data Scientists and Engineers, have Masters and Ph.D. degrees in Computer Science, Chemistry, and Pharmacology.
 We also have a parntership with [Nomic Networks](https://nomicnetworks.com) to support our Network Security Clients.

 Using **AWS** and **SageWorks**, our experts are equipped to deliver tailored solutions that are focused on your project needs and deliverables.
 For more information please touch base and we'll set up a free initial consultation [SageWorks Consulting](mailto:consulting@supercowpowers.com)

 ## Contact Us
 Contact us on our [Discord](https://discord.gg/WHAJuz8sw8) channel, we're happy to answer any questions that you might have about **SageWorks** and accelerating your AWS ML Pipelines.
-You can also send us email at [SageWorks Info](mailto:sageworks@supercowpowers.com) or  [SageWorks Sales](mailto:sales@supercowpowers.com).
+You can also send us email at [SageWorks Info](mailto:sageworks@supercowpowers.com) or  [SageWorks Sales](mailto:sales@supercowpowers.com)